 “You’ve got this.
 You have made amazing progress in the last four months.
 The key is being consistent and continuing to choose to eat cleanly, and move your body.
 And of course keeping the right mind frame.
 A positive attitude is mandatory for making any type of positive change.”

 But everyone still wants know: what was the real secret to her losing all that weight?

-The daily habits and excellent coaching of Lean Eating?
+The daily habits and excellent coaching of Precision Nutrition Coaching?
 Maybe.
 But even more important was the realization that she was in control.
 And all she had to do was to take one small step, the next positive step, each day.